In Pursuit of Interpretable, Fair and Accurate Machine Learning for Criminal Recidivism Prediction: Baseline Machine Learning Methods

-To provide a basis of comparison for the interpretable models (presented in Section \ref{Interpretable}), we evaluated the performance of six common, non-interpretable machine learning methods in this section.
-We present the baseline prediction results for Broward and Kentucky in Tables \ref{table:broward_baseline_pred_res} and \ref{table:kentucky_baseline_pred_res} respectively.
+To provide a basis of comparison for the interpretable models presented in Section \ref{Interpretable}, we evaluated the performance of six common, non-interpretable machine learning methods in this section.
 Baseline models and descriptions are provided below.
-The tuned hyperparameters and packages used for each problem are provided in the Appendix (Section \ref{App}). \begin{itemize} \item \textbf{$\ell_2$ Penalized Logistic Regression}: To prevent over-fitting, there is an $\ell_2$ penalty term on the sum of squared coefficients in the loss function for logistic regression.
+The tuned hyperparameters and packages used for each problem are provided in Section \ref{hyperparameters} in the Appendix. \begin{itemize} \item \textbf{$\ell_2$ Penalized Logistic Regression}: To prevent overfitting, there is an $\ell_2$ penalty term on the sum of squared coefficients in the loss function for logistic regression.
 Although this method produces linear models, we consider $\ell_2$-penalized logistic regression to be non-interpretable because if the number of input features is large, there could be a large number of nonzero terms in the model.

-\item \textbf{$\ell_1$ Penalized Logistic Regression}: To prevent over-fitting, there is an $\ell_1$ penalty term on the sum of absolute values of coefficients in the loss function for logistic regression.
+\item \textbf{$\ell_1$ Penalized Logistic Regression}: To prevent overfitting, there is an $\ell_1$ penalty term on the sum of absolute values of coefficients in the loss function for logistic regression.
 This algorithm creates sparser models than \(\ell_2\) penalized logistic regression.
 Notice that the sparsity of the model depends on the magnitude of the penalty and must be balanced with consideration of prediction performance.
 In our experiments, $\ell_1$ models with Broward data were sparse yet maintained good predictive performances.
 However, the best $\ell_1$ models with Kentucky data still had too many features, which made it difficult to interpret the results.
 Therefore, we classified $\ell_1$-penalized logistic regression as a non-interpretable algorithm.

-\item \textbf{SVM with a Linear Kernel \cite{vapnik1964svm}:} An algorithm that outputs a hyperplane that separates two classes by maximizing the sum of margins between the hyperplane and all points.
+\item \textbf{SVM with a Linear Kernel \citep{vapnik1964svm}:} An algorithm that outputs a hyperplane that separates two classes by maximizing the sum of margins between the hyperplane and all points.
 Incorrectly classified points are penalized.
 Although SVM with linear kernel yields a linear model, the concerns with $\ell_1$ and $\ell_2$ penalized logistic regressions apply here as well: the number of nonzero terms could be large, making it difficult to interpret the model.